RBinsonB/demos/lunar_pole_exploration_rover/README.md

   * A modified version of the linear battery plugin that is able to take as charge input the power outputs of the two previous plugins.
   * A sensor power load system plugin to simulate the power drawn by sensors

+### Why It Matters
+Our motivation and rational for this contribution is firstly based on the renewed global interest for the moon.
+The polar regions in particular are of high interest due to the high chance of water ice being present in permanently shaded craters.
+Said water could be used to establish a long lasting human presence on the moon (https://www.weforum.org/agenda/2023/08/space-water-ice-moon-south-pole/).

+Unique challenges have to be addressed in this environment and would be interesting to simulate in Space-ROS.
+In particular the power generation and management:
+* Solar power being constantly available outside of shaded area
+* Solar power being unavailable while testing the presence of water ice in a shaded area
+* Solar panel placement to adapt to the sun low position on the horizon

+In addition, power generation and management strategies are a cornerstone of any space mission, and in particular space robotic missons.
+Many space missions have been saved or got extended beyond their initially planned lifetimes through the careful management of power loads.
+Deactivating science equipment, sensors and even actuators to reduce consumption.
+For example, the Opportunity and Spirit rovers extended their mission life well beyond the planned 90 days by deactivating non-essential equipment and reducing communication during dust storms (https://web.archive.org/web/20140902071407/http://www.nasa.gov/mission_pages/mer/mer-20070824.html).
+Being able to simulate those behaviors and strategies seems of great added value to Space-ROS.

 ### Lunar Pole Exploration Rover
 The rover gazebo model is designed to be as close as posible to the real NASA VIPER rover.